Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Pedal feel.md

 Damping removes the "springiness" from the pedal feel by resisting fast changes in velocity.

-### Friction (static friction)
+### Friction

-This passive effect can be useful in throttle.
-It gives stickyness when starting to move the pedal from stop position.
-Strength means how sticky it is and smoothness means how tough the movement from stickyness is.

-!!!
-Info
-    Will potentially change in the future.
+Friction gives "sticky" feel when pedal starts moving.
+The strength means how much friction feel there is.
+This passive effect is usually used in throttle.